 Doug Donahue has a diverse practice that focuses on transactional and advisory matters related to derivatives.
 He represents both buy and sell-side institutions, including some of the foremost dealers, banks, and hedge funds, in connection with the development, structuring, negotiation and documentation of a wide variety of financial products.
 These products include total return swaps, swap intermediations, credit derivatives, interest rate swaps, commodity swaps, currency swaps, and other funded and unfunded products.
 Doug also advises such clients on regulatory issues, particularly those arising in the wake of the Dodd-Frank Act, related to derivatives.
 He has extensive experience with hybrid products that combine securitization and/or project finance techniques and derivatives.

-Chambers USA - America's Leading Lawyers for Business recently recognized Doug as an “Up and Coming” attorney in the derivatives space, noting that impressed clients described him as "incredibly fast and really thorough," as well as "extremely smart but practical, too."
+Chambers USA recently recognized Doug as an “Up and Coming” attorney in the derivatives space, noting that impressed clients described him as incredibly fast and really thorough, as well as extremely smart but practical, too.”
+Doug was also recognized as a key individual in the 2014 US edition of Legal500.
 In addition, Derivatives Intelligence & Derivatives Week named Doug a 2012 Rising Star of Derivatives.

 In addition, Doug has broad experience in the use of derivatives and financial products in the municipal markets, including interest rate swaps, rate locks, credit default swaps, total return swaps, forward delivery agreements, forward bond purchase agreements and gas prepay financings.